 Lifetime Pell Grant Eligibility

 In December 2011, President Obama signed into law the Consolidated Appropriations Act, 2012 (Public Law 112-74).
 This law has significantly impacted the Pell Grant Program.
-Beginning in Fall 2012, students are now limited to 12 semesters (or 600%) of Pell Grant eligibility during their lifetime.
+Students are now limited to 12 semesters (or 600%) of Pell Grant eligibility during their lifetime.
 This change affects all students regardless of when or where they received their first Pell Grant.
-Students that are currently receiving the Pell Grant in the academic year 2011-2012 and have already used 600% of their Pell Grant eligibility will no longer be eligible to receive a Pell Grant starting Fall 2012.

 Whether you have used all of your Pell Grant eligibility or only half, please be conscious about the lifetime limit of the Pell Grant when changing majors and/or scheduling classes.

 Can I See My Lifetime Pell Grant Used?

 You may view your percentage of Pell Grant used by logging into NSLDS.ed.gov.
 Your ‘Lifetime Eligibility Used’ percentage will be displayed in the ‘Grants’ section.

 The percentages are based off the annual award at fulltime enrollment status.
 For students with an annual award attending 12 or more credits in each semesters (Fall and Spring for example), the percentage used is 100%.
 If you only attended 9 credits for two semesters, your percentage used for the academic year would be 75%.